-Reserve Board of Governors and the Federal Open Market Committee, as appropriate, on issues related to the calculation and production of the Unsecured Benchmarks.
-The OFR is included in the oversight of the Repo Benchmarks, the SOFR Averages, and the SOFR Index.
+The Federal Reserve Bank of New York has put in place sufficient controls to prevent material conflicts of interest related to the production of all Benchmarks, and consults both the Federal Reserve Board of Governors and the Federal Open Market Committee, as appropriate, on issues related to the calculation and production of the Unsecured Benchmarks.
+Representatives from both the OFR and the Federal Reserve Board of Governors are included in the oversight of the Repo Benchmarks, the SOFR Averages, and the SOFR Index.